University-of-Strathclyde-LTE-Team/vagrant-puppet/README.md

 About
 =====

-This is a Puppet module for compiling PHP from scratch.
+This is a Vagrant script for provisioning machines using Puppet.

 It's main anticipated use is in the provisioning of development and production servers for the University of Strathclyde's VLE, Myplace.